BaseMax/ComposeDockerNginxPHP/README.md

 * 80 and 443: Nginx
 * 8080: PHPMyAdmin

+---

 ## Philosophy

-Docker Compose is a powerful tool for simplifying the process of setting up and running complex applications.
+**Docker Compose** is a powerful tool for simplifying the process of setting up and running complex applications.
 This particular Docker Compose configuration for a LEMP stack (Nginx, PHP, MariaDB, and PHPMyAdmin) makes it easy to set up a complete web server environment on your local machine and servers.

 One of the main advantages of using this configuration is that it allows you to run all of the services in separate containers, which ensures that they are isolated from each other and from your host system.
 This makes it easy to manage and update the services independently of each other, and also makes it easy to switch out one service for another if needed.